 After finding this, I realized that my common behavior would have never caused this to appear (for me).
 My typical use case is that I check emails while out-and-about, or in a meeting.
 When I have checked messages, I power off the phone.
 I return to my computer and press Send/Receive (or Get Messages) and the new emails come down without an issue.
 I guess I have never checked my email on my iPhone and while the phone is still on try to check them from my computer.

-3 thoughts on “iPhone leaving POP3 lock on mail server until powered off”
+3 responses to “iPhone leaving POP3 lock on mail server until powered off”

 The reason I changed to POP3 was that I had intermittent problems with using IMAP to move messages around.
 These ended in me completely loosing some important emails.